israelias/resume-ux/README.md

 2. _As a potential collaborator, I want to find stats of your contribution footprint._

-    - The website features stats of the owner's footprint in every measurable profesional capacity including: repo contributions, commits, commit messages, project statuses (active, current, next, forthcoming), years in practice, awards and honors.
+    - The website features stats of the owner's footprint in every measurable professional capacity including: repo contributions, commits, commit messages, project statuses (active, current, next, forthcoming), years in practice, awards and honors.
 Additionally, the website can be toggled to static mode to show all collapsed sections.
-Wayfindingin this mode, should one require it, is featured as a linear pagination scale that shows you where you are on the page.
+Wayfinding this mode, should one require it, is featured as a linear pagination scale that shows you where you are on the page.
 This is designed to ensure there is always a way to safety in case a user requires it.

 3. _As a potential collaborator, I want to find the best way to get in contact with the you with any questions I may have._